Rome Winter Lungotevere

 Hotels

-The hotels around Termini Central Station are reasonably priced, but you always need public transport to get anywhere, or you have to walk a long time.
-If you want to get to know Roman city life, hotels right in the center are ideal, on the ancient Martian field, which stretches from the Tiber to Piazza del Popolo, the Spanish Steps and Piazza Venezia.
-If you choose a hotel on the other side of the Tiber, you should not choose too far from the Vatican.
-We have put together some hotel recommendations on our hotel page.
+Budget-friendly hotels are located around Termini train station, but require the use of public transportation or longer walks to get to various locations.
+If you want to experience authentic Roman city life, hotels in the center are perfect, right on the historic Mars Field, which stretches from the Tiber to Piazza del Popolo, the Spanish Steps and Piazza Venezia.
+If you choose a hotel on the other side of the Tiber, make sure it is not too far from the Vatican.
+You can find more hotel suggestions on our Hotels page.

 In winter you can immerse yourself in the pleasures of Roman cuisine without regrets.
 Tie napkin and off you go!
 Deep-fried artichokes – Carciofi alla Giudia (say Kartschofee alla Djudeea), pickled artichokes – Carciofi alla Romana, fried zucchini flowers, deep-fried stockfish – baccalà, fried rice balls – Supplì, fried olives with meat filling – Olive Ascolane, with a beautiful buffalo mozzarella from Campania, white bacon – Lardo, spicy sausage and cured ham.
 Also popular are preparations made from beans or lentils, which are served in clay pots “cocci”.